-This creamy balsamic dressing recipe is quick, easy and nutritious.
+This healthy salad dressing recipe is quick, easy and nutritious.
 It is creamy and rich, even though it is vegan and does not contain dairy.

-There is a local bar and restaurant where I live in Whitehorse, Yukon called The Ridge that has a creamy balsamic dressing that they serve with their house salad.
-I am obsessed with it!
-So I decided I had to try and replicate it myself.
+There is a local bar and restaurant where I live in Whitehorse, Yukon called The Ridge that has homemade dressings that they serve with their salads.
+My favorite is their creamy balsamic vinaigrette dressing!
+So obviously I decided I had to try and replicate it myself.

 Below I provide options for ingredient substitutions and recipe variations.

-Olive oil substitutions: Instead of using extra-virgin olive oil, you could use any other type of cooking oil such as canola, safflower, sunflower or vegetable oil mix.
+Olive oil substitutions: Instead of using extra virgin olive oil, you could use any other type of cooking oil such as safflower, sunflower, canola oil or a vegetable oil mix.
+Avocado oil is also good.
+Just make sure that its a type of oil that stays liquid at room temperature.

-Balsamic vinegar substitutions: Instead of balsamic vinegar, you can swap it out for any other type of vinegar such as rice vinegar, apple cider vinegar or white vinegar.
+Balsamic vinegar substitutions: Instead of balsamic vinegar, you can swap it out for any other type of vinegar such as rice vinegar, apple cider vinegar, white vinegar, distilled vinegar, or red wine vinegar.

-Maple syrup substitutions: Instead of using maple syrup, you could also use honey or agave syrup.
-I wouldn’t suggest using granulated sugar because it may taste a bit gritty.
+Maple syrup substitutions: Instead of using maple syrup for a touch of sweetness, you could also use honey or agave syrup.
+I wouldn’t suggest using granulated sugar or brown sugar because it may taste a bit gritty.
 Alternatively, you could omit the sugar altogether.

 Garlic clove substitutions: Instead of using fresh garlic cloves, you could swap it out for 1/2 teaspoon of garlic powder.

 Fresh shallot substitutions: Instead of using fresh shallot, you can swap it out for 1 teaspoon of onion powder.
-Alternatively, you can also just use 1 to 2 tablespoons of white or yellow onion.
+Alternatively, you can also just use 1 to 2 tablespoons of white, red or yellow onion.

-Make this recipe lower calorie/fat: Reduce the amount of extra-virgin olive oil to 1/4 cup instead of 1/2 cup.
+Make this recipe lower calorie/fat: To make this dressing with fewer calories, reduce the amount of extra-virgin olive oil to 1/4 cup instead of 1/2 cup.

 Make this recipe lower sugar/carb: Instead of using regular maple syrup, you could also use a sugar and calorie free keto friendly maple syrup.
 Alternatively, you can just omit the maple syrup altogether.